 The course can be run in company, tailored to meet your organisation's requirements.
 If you would like to discuss in company courses, please contact us.

-An earlybird fee of £800 plus VAT will be available until 15 December 2017, the course fee will then increase to £1000 Plus VAT thereafter.
+The course fee is £1000 Plus VAT.
 The fees are inclusive of course refreshments, lunch and a copy of the course book 'Making the right things in the right places: a structured approach to manufacturing footprint strategy' as well as 'Capturing value through global networks' which cover a broader set of supply chain strategy tools developed by the IfM.

 IfM members are entitled to a 10% discount on the above course fees.
 For details of IfM membership see www.ifm.eng.cam.ac.uk/members

 IfM Education and Consultancy Services Ltd

 17 Charles Babbage Road